keitax/tv-fe/README.md

-Textvid
+# Textvid
-==

-Textvid is a modern blog software.
+A git-based blog software.